Security fears blight European tourism, oil and economy offer relief

 "It can get worse when, instead of having one event, you are starting to have a series of events, because people then feel very insecure," said Daniele Patti, senior research analyst at Allianz Global Investors.

-On the positive side, analysts cited tour operator TUI (TUIT.L), cruise operator Carnival (CCL.L), online holiday retailer On The Beach Group (OTB.L), Ryanair (RYA.I) and British Airways parent IAG (ICAG.L) as being able to weather the storm.
+On the positive side, analysts cited tour operator TUI , cruise operator Carnival, online holiday retailer On The Beach Group, Ryanair and British Airways parent IAG as being able to weather the storm.

 TUI, the world's largest tour operator, said on Thursday it was confident of increasing earnings by more than 10 percent this year, as it switched out of Egypt and Tunisia to focus on the Canary Islands and Cyprus instead.

-Airlines are also attractive as they are trading at a discount to the market, with Ryanair and IAG's price-to-earnings ratios at 13 and 11.5 respectively, compared with an average of 16.6 on the STOXX Europe 600 index and 16.4 on the UK FTSE 100 index .FTSE.
+Airlines are also attractive as they are trading at a discount to the market, with Ryanair and IAG's price-to-earnings ratios at 13 and 11.5 respectively, compared with an average of 16.6 on the STOXX Europe 600 index and 16.4 on the UK FTSE 100 index.